Katherine Doig - Operations Director, Acting Artistic Director, & Trustee

 Katherine’s early love of music was fostered first by piano lessons with Carol Spain from the age of 5 years, and later with Wallace Woodley QSO throughout her high school years, and she obtained her Performer’s Certificate in solo piano from Trinity College London at the tender age of 16 under his expert guidance.
 The same year, like many Doigs before her, her flirtation with cricket ultimately ended in disaster, when a mistimed attempt at what would’ve been a spectacular catch on the boundary shattered her right hand, and with it, her (let’s be honest, quite improbable) dream of becoming the next Lang Lang.
 By the way, the ball went for 6.

 This misfortune did however result in her turning her attention to vocal study.
-Her formative years of vocal training came under the expert tutelage of outstanding NZ soprano, the late Suzanne Prain, and in 2015 she went on to study with renowned NZ tenor and teacher Patrick Power ONZM in Adelaide, Australia.
-She currently studies singing under Margot Button in Christchurch, and continues to work with Patrick Power as her coach.
-Katherine has also been fortunate enough to receive regular operatic vocal coaching from Sharolyn Kimmorley AM.
+Her formative years of vocal training came under the expert tutelage of outstanding NZ soprano, the late Suzanne Prain, and in 2015 she went on to study with renowned NZ tenor and teacher Patrick Power ONZM at the Elder Conservatorium in Adelaide, Australia.
+Patrick having since returned home to Aotearoa, Katherine continues to work alongside him as her primary voice teacher and vocal coach.
+She has also been fortunate enough to receive regular operatic vocal coaching from Sharolyn Kimmorley AM, and her past teachers in Christchurch include mezzo soprano Margot Button and soprano Amanda Atlas.

-Katherine first found her feet in opera as a member of the Canterbury Opera Youth Chorus while still at high school in Christchurch, and she went on to become a member of the Southern Opera Chorus, the Opera Club, and Te Kōrihi a NZ Opera (the New Zealand Opera Chorus) - of which she’s been a member for the past decade.
+Katherine first found her feet in opera as a member of the Canterbury Opera Youth Chorus while still at high school in Christchurch, and she went on to become a member of the Southern Opera Chorus, the Opera Club, and Te Kōrihi a NZ Opera (the New Zealand Opera Chorus).

 Katherine enjoys a busy performance schedule as a solo recitalist, soloist for choral repertoire, and appearing in principal and comprimario roles for Toi Toi Opera and New Zealand Opera’s Christchurch seasons.
-Her most recent mainstage opera performances were in the choruses of Southern Opera’s The Magic Flute, and New Zealand Opera’s Don Giovanni, La Bohème, Madama Butterfly, Carmen, Tosca, Le nozze di Figaro, and Così fan tutte.
+Her extensive mainstage opera credits include Southern Opera’s The Magic Flute, and New Zealand Opera’s Don Giovanni, La Bohème (2014 and 2025 seasons), Madama Butterfly, Carmen, Tosca, Le nozze di Figaro, Così fan tutte, and Le Comte Ory.

 For Toi Toi Opera in 2021 she had the absolute joy of performing the principal role of Suor Genovieffa in Suor Angelica & Elegies under the direction of Sara Brodie, and in their 2022 A Barber & Bernstein Double Bill, directed by Matthew Kereama, she sang the principal role of Geraldine in Barber’s A Hand of Bridge and was cover soprano soloist for Barber’s Knoxville: Summer of 1915.
 For New Zealand Opera’s Christchurch mainstage season of Macbeth, directed by Netia Jones, she was cast in the comprimario role of Second Apparition.

-In concert she recently performed as Papagena for New Zealand Opera’s Lazy Sundays in the Christchurch Botanic Gardens, and as soprano soloist for Atlas Voices’ performances of Mozart’s Requiem and Ola Gjeilo’s Dark Night of the Soul.
-In late 2022 she was soprano soloist for the Christchurch City Choir’s Majesty concert – a celebration of the life of Queen Elizabeth II, featuring Mozart’s Coronation Mass in C (K.317).
+In concert she has performed as Papagena for New Zealand Opera’s Lazy Sundays in the Christchurch Botanic Gardens, and as soprano soloist for Atlas Voices’ performances of Mozart’s Requiem and Ola Gjeilo’s Dark Night of the Soul.
+In late 2022 she was honoured to sing as soprano soloist for the Christchurch City Choir’s Majesty concert at the Transitional ‘Cardboard’ Cathedral – a celebration of the life of Queen Elizabeth II, featuring Mozart’s Coronation Mass in C (K.317).
+In 2023 she sang Mozart’s Exsultate, jubilate (K.165) at St. Mary’s Pro Cathedral as part of CBS Music’s Wednesdays at One concert series.
+In 2025 she was delighted to join Philip Norman and the Risingholme Orchestra as soprano soloist for Fish and Ships at The Piano - a delightful romp through nautically-themed musical treats including C. V. Stanford’s Songs of the Fleet, and she also performed as soprano soloist for Autumn Delights, a fundraising concert in aid of the Christchurch Methodist Mission, and for Serenade to Music Toi Toi Opera’s 6th Birthday Soirée.

 Katherine also regularly performs in and around Ōtautahi as a solo recitalist, most recently with composer, pianist and organist Jeremy Woodside, and as part of The Operatives, an opera quintet which she and four friends launched at the Akaroa International Music Festival.
 She has also been delighted at the chance to indulge her passion for choral music in recent years, performing as a soloist and ensemble member with the Cantores Chamber Choir (Dir.
 Brian Law), the University of Canterbury Chamber Choir (Dir.
 Martin Setchell), the Christchurch Pops Choir (Dir.
 Luke Di Somma), Atlas Voices (Dir.
 Ravil Atlas), and the CSO Symphony Chorus.